rackspace/runway/docs/source/cfngin/configuration.rst

     The bucket will be created in the same region that the stacks will be launched in.
     If you want to change this, or if you already have an existing bucket in a different region, you can set the :attr:`~cfngin.config.cfngin_bucket_region` to the region where you want to create the bucket.

-    If you want CFNgin to upload templates directly to CloudFormation, instead of first uploading to S3, you can set this field to an empty string.
+    If you want CFNgin to upload templates directly to CloudFormation instead of first uploading to S3, you can set this field to an empty string.
-    However, note that template size is greatly limited when uploading directly.
+    However, the template size is greatly limited when uploading directly.
     See the `CloudFormation Limits Reference <http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html>`__.

     .. rubric:: Example